progovoy/vmn-action/README.md

       stamp_from_version:
         type: string
         description: Overwrite the base that VMN stamp will work from
+      skip-version:
+        type: boolean
+        description: Do you want to skip versions between Release Candidates?
       do_gen:
         type: boolean
         description: Create a generated version file?